csaborio001/wordpress-docker-developer/README.md

 # 01- Docker Setup
 #scorpio-dev/project-checklist

-Running Mutagen on the Mac can be quite sluggish.
+Running Docker on the Mac can be quite sluggish.
 After doing some research I decided to use Mutagen to sync things.
 Ever since the process has been incredibly faster.

 Follow these steps to configure your environment.